 Plan International collaborated with technology collective, Feminist Internet, and young activists to design a creative tool to address the issue of online harassment.
 We brought together young people from Benin, Ghana, Cameroon, Nepal, South Africa and Germany who are passionate about promoting internet freedom and safety.

 Maru is the result of this work, providing real advice and resources from experts and activists in an accessible and friendly format.
 Girls and women who are experiencing, witnessing or tackling online harassment can engage in a conversation with Maru, to access advice on reporting mechanisms, staying safe online and how to access support.
 Try it out yourself!

 Maru is an example of the type of support girls are asking social media companies for.
-Will you ask them to step-up?

 - Young woman, 23, Malawi

 For this report we spoke to 14,000 girls across 32 countries around the world about their experiences online.
 This is the largest ever survey of its type.
 We learnt that more than half have been harassed and abused on social media.